 The challenge is in the doing.
-In a room filled with fellow entrepreneurs, four remarkable business owners took the stage to discuss how to drive vision and create a business.
+In a room filled with fellow entrepreneurs, four remarkable business owners took the stage to discuss the challenges of business growth.

 Here are the highlights and top learnings from the talks.

 Erica Elk: Executive director of the Cape Craft Design Institute

 Erica shared six key lessons to keep in mind when you’re just starting out.

 - First things first – whatever industry you’re in it’s important to run an enterprise that is responsive, addresses a need and is adaptable.

 - Running a business is usually a lifelong journey.
 Don’t get caught with the idea that eventually you’ll get to a point where you can sit and put your feet up once you’ve ‘made it’.
 If you do, you’ll always be beating yourself up thinking “when am I going to get there?”
 Life becomes a lot easier when you switch your thinking and enjoy the process (your journey) rather than focusing on the end goal.